ethanweber/nerfiller/README.md

 git clone git@github.com:ethanweber/nerfiller.git
 ```

 Create a conda environment that has Nerfstudio installed.
-We tested with `nerfstudio==0.3.4`.
+We tested with `nerfstudio` greater than version `1.0.0`.
 Then run,

 ```bash
 pip install -e .